hjwp/python-conference-beginners-day/python-ecosystem.md

 **Tornado** is the first non-wsgi web app framework in our list.
 It's often used to do websockets, but it can also do traditional request/response stuff.

 **Twisted** is the second, it's been around for ages, it actually does all sorts of network stuff, from serial port connections all the way up to being its own web server.
 Requires a slightly "twisted" way of thinking about programming (callbacks, "deferred" objects...).

+**Virtual Machine providers** - people who will host virtual servers for you. **Amazon Web Services (AWS)** is the biggest; Amazon rents out virtual machines and server services -- VMs, but also storage (S3), load balancing, databases...
+They have lots of competitors, like **Rackspace**, **Linode**, **Digital Ocean** and more (with varying level of capabilities)

+**PaaS (Platform-as-a-Service) providers** - people who want to rent you a service rather than a virtual machine.
+Usually you trade off convenience (eg, not having to worry about sysadmin, OS updates, load balancing) against flexibility (you may not be able to do everything you could do on your own server).
+The biggest is **Heroku**, see also **PythonAnywhere** for a Python-focused one [1]

+* [1] disclosure: original author works for PythonAnywhere.

+**Docker** is the trendy technology of the month.
+It's a lightweight alternatives to a VM - instead of one physical server running lots of virtual servers, you have one physical or virtual server running lots of "containers", which are little sandboxes that pretend to the process that runs inside them that they are all alone on a server, when in fact they are not.
+You can start a VM in 20-60s, but you can start a container in less than a second.